Nielszy/dev-cliip/README.md

     cat flux/applications/base/network-monitoring/gnmic/jobs/create-gnmic-target-file-credentials-sealedSecret.yaml | kubeseal --controller-namespace sealed-secrets --controller-name sealed-secrets -o yaml | pbcopy
     ```

     The `pbcopy` command caused the output to be on your clipboard.
-Now remove all lines in the file you just kubesealed and paste the contents from the clipboard in the same file.
+Now remove all lines in the file (`create-gnmic-target-file-credentials-sealedSecret.yaml`) you just kubesealed and paste the contents from the clipboard in that file.
 You end up with the file looking something like this:

     ```yaml
     ---